Mohamed-Abdelkarem/data-engineering-zoomcamp-Full/01-docker-terraform/docker-sql/05-data-ingestion.md

 ```bash
 uv run jupyter notebook
 ```
+* This will open Jupyter in the browser.
+It will ask for the "token" which can be found in the CLI after running the above command.
 ## The NYC Taxi Dataset

 We will use data from the [NYC TLC Trip Record Data website](https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page).